 Franciszek believed the “special settlement” would provide his family with a better future than the one they faced in Prussian-occupied Poland, despite his employment with the Prussian military.
 The new antipodean colony offered freedom from Prussian prime minister Bismarck’s dominating authority—and the guarantee of a job, accommodation, and alluvial gold intermingling with sand on beaches.

-Franciszek did not allow anything to sway him from his commitment to the southern west coast of the South Island and his family’s future there.
-Neither the controversy that embroiled fellow passengers on the fritz reuter once they landed nor the reluctance by other Poles to travel to Jackson's Bay deterred him.
+Franciszek did not allow anything to sway him from his commitment to the southern west coast of the South Island and his family’s future there—neither the controversy that embroiled fellow passengers on the fritz reuter once they landed, nor the reluctance of other Poles to travel to Jackson’s Bay.